imzqqq/chat/website/spec/content/appendices.md

 {{% /boxes/note %}}

 {{% boxes/note %}}
-Clients should be aware that decoding a to.chat.imzqqq.top URI may result in extra slashes appearing due to some [room versions](/rooms).
-These slashes should normally be encoded when producing to.chat.imzqqq.top URIs, however.
+Clients should be aware that decoding a matrix.to URI may result in extra slashes appearing due to some [room versions](/rooms).
+These slashes should normally be encoded when producing matrix.to URIs, however.
 {{% /boxes/note %}}

 {{% boxes/note %}}